Melissa Wiklund

 Melissa Halvorson Wiklund (born 1962) is a Minnesota politician and member of the Minnesota Senate.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represents District 51 in the southern Twin Cities metropolitan area, which includes the cities of Bloomington and Richfield.
 Wiklund's legislative priorities include education, health care, and job creation.

 Early life, education, and career

-Wiklund was raised in Bloomington, Minnesota, and graduated from Kennedy High School.
-Before her election to the Senate, Wiklund served on the Bloomington School Board for three years.
+Wiklund was raised in Bloomington, Minnesota, and graduated from Bloomington Kennedy High School.
+Before her election to the Senate, she served on the Bloomington School Board for three years.
 She was elected to the school board in 2009 and later became its chair.
 On the school board, Wiklund chaired the Legislative and Superintendent Evaluation Committees and participated on the Labor Management Committee.
-She attended the University of Minnesota, graduating with a B.E.E. and a degree in interior design in 1991.
+In 1991, she graduated from the University of Minnesota with a B.E.E. and a degree in interior design.

 Personal life

 Wiklund is married to her husband, Craig.
 They have two children and reside in Bloomington.